Group actions with almost normal stabilizers: Introduction

 There are many examples of group actions where the stabilizer of every point is non-trivial, for instance, actions of automorphism groups of rooted trees, see for instance \cite{Grigorchuk2011}.
 This raises many questions, such as: what subgroups can arise as stabilizers?
 How are the properties of stabilizers related to the analytic, ergodic or dynamical properties of the action, or to the algebraic properties of the acting group?
 The interest in this type of questions has been galvanized by the surge of activity in the study of invariant random subgroups (IRS) \cite{AGV2014}, i.e.~probability measures on the space of subgroups of a group $G$ invariant under the natural action of $G$ by conjugation, and by the study of uniform recurrent subgroups (URS), which characterise the set of stabilizers of points with trivial holonomy \cite{GW15,LM18,MT20}.

-If an action $(X,G)$ is topologically free, then there is a residual subset of $X$ of points with trivial stabilizers, i.e.~a typical (from the topological point of view) point has a trivial stabilizer.
-Similarly, if a measure-preserving action $(X,G,\mu)$ is essentially free, then $\mu$-a.e.~point (i.e.~measure-theoretically typical) has a trivial stabilizer.
-It is immediate that a minimal dynamical system which is essentially free is topologically free, while there exist examples of minimal topologically free actions which are not essentially free, see \cite{AE2007,Joseph2024,GL2021,BergeronGaboriau2004}.
-A simplest generalization of an action where a typical point has trivial stabilizer, from the algebraic perspective, is an action where typical points have at most a finite number of distinct stabilizers, which are also finite subgroups of the acting group.
+A simple generalization of an action where a typical point has trivial stabilizer, from the algebraic perspective, is an action where typical points have at most a finite number of distinct stabilizers, which are also finite subgroups of the acting group.
 This type of action is our main focus in this article.

 \begin{defi} A subgroup $H$ of a countable group $G$ is said to be \emph{almost normal} if it satisfies the following equivalent conditions: \begin{enumerate} \item The normalizer $N_G(H)$ in $G$ has finite index in $G$. \item The subgroup $H$ is a normal subgroup of a subgroup of finite index in $G$. \item The subgroup $H$ has finitely many conjugate subgroups. \end{enumerate} \end{defi}